NYC Commuter Back Pain: Tips from a Manhattan Spine Specialist

 Every day, millions of New Yorkers pack into subway cars, navigate crowded sidewalks, or sit in traffic for hours, all while enduring the relentless physical demands of urban commuting.
 For many, the result is an often-overlooked yet deeply debilitating consequence: back pain.
 In a city that never sleeps, the struggle to maintain spinal health amidst fast-paced routines and long commutes is a growing concern.

-In this comprehensive guide, we’ll explore why NYC commuters are particularly vulnerable to spine issues, common causes and symptoms of commuter-related back pain, and expert-backed strategies from Dr. Arutyunyan for back pain treatment in NYC.
+In this comprehensive guide, we’ll explore why NYC commuters are particularly vulnerable to spine issues, common causes and symptoms of commuter-related back pain, and expert-backed strategies.

 Why NYC Commuters Are Prone to Back Pain